denzeltl/chess-notation-trainer/README.md

 ## To Do:

--   Improve overall performance for mobile (https://medium.com/in-the-weeds/my-react-app-is-slow-what-should-i-do-e1fd020e69ec)
+-   Improve overall performance for mobile (State Colocation)
 -   Create product landing page